-Despite the Pro name, which usually indicates a paid app, Go SMS Pro is entirely free and is one of the best looking SMS apps available anywhere.
+Despite the Pro name, which usually indicates a paid app, Go SMS Pro is entirely free and is one of the best lookingavailable anywhere.
 This is thanks to clear, easy to use theming support that is paired with customization that offers a live preview (this feature is also found on chompSMS and Handcent, to be fair).
 While you can trick out the other apps here, Go SMS Pro is the one I found easiest to customize.
 Within a few minutes I had downloaded a cool theme that looks great.

 There’s plenty of features to be found here, including a message scheduler, a Facebook chat plugin and security via both PIN and pattern input.
 I also found the ability to swipe between different messaging screens – the folders, messages and plugins sections – refreshing.
 Why don’t more SMS apps do this?

 Clarity is the only problem I found with Go SMS Pro.
 The interface buttons at the bottom aren’t self-explanatory and a bit small.
 The menu options are also clunky and confusing.
 These issues are minor, however – overall, Go SMS Pro is a good choice.

 Go SMS Pro requires Android 1.6 or newer.

 I’ve saved what is, in my opinion, the best for last.
 That’s not to say everyone will prefer Handcent, but it is the SMS app I’ve chosen to use on my own Android phone.

 The interface of Handcent provides an excellent compromise between beauty and simplicity.
 Although the basic theme is based off the iPhone, it’s not exactly identical, and it does a good job of walking the line between performance and functionality.
 The menu options, when displayed, are sensible and easy to navigate.
 There are interface buttons on the messaging menu, but I found them more intuitive, and they’re slightly larger which makes them easier to use.